Max Mosley: Sex scandal and further legal issues

 In an interview with Der Spiegel following the judgement, Mosley said: "Strictly speaking Google has got to obey German courts in Germany and French courts in France.
 But in the end it has to decide whether it wants to live in a democracy.
 Google behaves like an adolescent rebelling against the establishment.
 The company has to recognise that it is a part of society and it must accept the responsibility which comes with that."
 Mosley then launched proceedings against Google in the UK.
 All the cases were eventually settled in May 2015.

 In late February 2018, the Daily Mail reported that Mosley had published a leaflet in the early 1960s linking black immigration to the spread of diseases, the implication being that Mosley had committed perjury in the High Court when giving evidence in his libel case against the News of the World.
 In an interview with Cathy Newman on Channel 4 News, he conceded that a passage in the leaflet "probably is racist", which he denied ever publishing, and rejected the accusation he had lied in court.
 The following day, the Labour Party said it would not accept any further donations from Mosley, including further support for the office of deputy leader Tom Watson; Mosley had donated £500,000 in total to Watson's office.
 Asked what he would do about the Daily Mail's publication of its article, Mosley said what happened next was, "entirely in the hands of my lawyers".

 In December 2020, it was announced that the High Court had rejected Mosley's legal action against the publisher of the Daily Mail for sending a dossier which suggested that he had lied under oath to prosecutors.
-Justice Matthew Nicklin wrote that “The claimant’s pleaded claim discloses no reasonable grounds for bringing his claim for malicious prosecution.”
+Justice Matthew Nicklin wrote that "The claimant's pleaded claim discloses no reasonable grounds for bringing his claim for malicious prosecution."
 In fact, no prosecution had taken place.

+In 2009, audio from the alleged recorded session was used on the 16 Bit song "M Dot Mosley" as reference to the scandal.

 Death

-Mosley died on 23 May 2021 after suffering from cancer, with the news being confirmed by Bernie Ecclestone.
+Mosley died by suicide on 23 May 2021 after developing cancer, with the news being confirmed by Bernie Ecclestone.
 He was 81.
+He was buried next to his mother in St. Mary's Churchyard, Swinbrook, Oxfordshire.
+His wife Jean died later in the same year, aged 81, and was interred with him.

 On 29 March 2022, an inquest into his death confirmed that Mosley was found with a fatal gunshot wound to his head.
 Mosley had been told that he had just "weeks" to live and told his personal assistant of 20 years that he was going to take his own life the day before he did so.

+Depictions

+Mosley is played by Ron Cook in the 2025 ITV drama about the News International phone hacking scandal, The Hack.